 This protocol is designed to add Illumina-compatible adapters to the ends of the ChIP-enriched DNA to prepare a sequencing library.
 These adapters contain molecular identifiers (MIDs) that can be used to remove PCR duplicates through bioinformatic analysis.
-Both the Next Gen DNA Library Kit and Next Gen Indexing Kit will be required to complete this section of the protocol.
-Please refer to pages 8-9 of the manual for the kit components and additional materials required to complete the sequencing library preparation.
+Both the Next Gen DNA Library Kit and Next Gen Indexing Kit (included in the Low Cell ChIP-Seq Kit) will be required to complete this section of the protocol.